 Current rulemaking aims to build upon the Food Security Law (April 2006), which prohibits the development, use, and trade (including imports) of GE-derived products for human consumption.
-Despite the law being deemed unenforceable by the country's Attorney General, Congress in December 2006 passed a new health law expanding upon the earlier legislation's provisions: incorporating a prohibition against the acceptance of GE-content food donations in the absence of harmlessness analysis certificate.
+Despite the law being seen as unenforceable by the country's Attorney General, Congress in December 2006 passed a new health law expanding upon the earlier legislation's provisions: incorporating a prohibition against the acceptance of GE content food donations in the absence of a harmlessness analysis certificate.
 Ecuador has failed to enforce this legislation given its lack of an adequate control and certification system.

-A food sovereignty provision is enshrined in the 2008 constitution.
-The Organic Law on Food Sovereignty (May 2009) expands upon the constitutional provision by banning genetically-engineered crops and their seeds from Ecuador.
-Imports are only permissible with prior presidential authorization and approval of the National Assembly.
+The 2008 constitution contains a food sovereignty provision.
+The Organic Law on Food Sovereignty (May 2009) expands upon the constitutional provision by banning genetically-engineered cultivation and seeds propagation from Ecuador.
+Seeds imports are only permissible with prior presidential authorization and approval of the National Assembly.